zserge/fenster/README.md

 # Fenster

-Fenster /ˈfɛnstɐ/ -- a German language word for "window".
+Fenster /ˈfɛnstɐ/ -- a German word for "window".

 This library provides the most minimal and highly opinionated way to display a cross-platform 2D canvas.
 If you remember Borland BGI or drawing things in QBASIC or `INT 10h`- you know what I mean.